Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-In contrast, covariant particle tracking, which is based on the use of Lorentz coordinates, yields different results for the velocity of the electron.
-Let us consider a composition of Lorentz transformations that track the motion of the relativistic electron accelerated by the kicker field.
-Let the $S$ be the lab frame of reference and $S'$ a comoving frame with velocity $\vec{v}$ relative to $S$.
-Upstream of the kicker, the particle is at rest in the frame $S'$.
-In order to have this, we impose that $S'$ is connected to $S$ by the Lorentz boost $L(\vec{v})$, with $\vec{v}$ parallel to the $z$ axis, which transforms a given four vector event $X$ in a space-time into $X' = L(\vec{v})X$.
-Let us analyze the particle evolution within $S'$ frame.
-Our particle is at rest and the kicker is running towards it with velocity $-\vec{v}$.
-The moving magnetic field of the kicker produces an electric field orthogonal to it.
-When the kicker interacts with the particle in $S'$ we thus deal with an electron moving in the combination of perpendicular electric and magnetic fields.
+In contrast, covariant particle tracking—which relies on Lorentz coordinates—yields different results for the electron's velocity.
+To explore this, consider a sequence of passive Lorentz transformations used to track the motion of a relativistic electron accelerated by a kicker field.
+Let $S$ be the lab frame and $S'$ a frame comoving with the electron at velocity $\vec{v}$ relative to $S$.
+Upstream of the kicker, the electron is at rest in the $S'$ frame.
+This implies that $S'$ is related to $S$ by a Lorentz boost $L(\vec{v})$, with $\vec{v}$ aligned along the $z$ axis.
+The boost transforms a four-vector event $X$ in space-time according to $X' = L(\vec{v})X$.
+Now, let us analyze the particle’s dynamics from the perspective of the $S'$ frame.
+In this frame, the electron remains at rest, while the kicker moves toward it with velocity $-\vec{v}$.
+Due to its motion, the kicker’s magnetic field generates an electric field perpendicular to it.
+As the kicker interacts with the stationary electron in $S'$, the particle experiences a combination of perpendicular electric and magnetic fields.

-We consider the small expansion parameter $\gamma v_y/c \ll 1$, neglecting terms of order $(\gamma v_y/c)^3$, but not of order $(\gamma v_x/c)^2$.
-In other words, we use the second-order kick angle approximation.
-It is easy to see that the acceleration in the crossed fields yields a particle velocity $v'_y =\gamma v_y$ parallel to the $y$-axis and $v'_z = - v(\gamma v_y/c)^2/2$ parallel to the $z$-axis.
-If we neglect terms in $(\gamma v_y /c)^3$, the relativistic correction in the composition of velocities does not appear in this approximation.
+We consider a small expansion parameter, $\gamma v_y/c \ll 1$, and retain terms up to second order—specifically, terms of order $(\gamma v_y/c)^2$—while neglecting higher-order contributions such as $(\gamma v_y/c)^3$.
+This corresponds to employing the second-order kick angle approximation.
+It is straightforward to show that the acceleration in crossed fields leads to a particle velocity $v'_y =\gamma v_y$ along the $y$-axis and $v'_z = - v(\gamma v_y/c)^2/2$ along the $z$-axis.
+Within this second-order approximation, relativistic corrections to velocity composition—typically arising at third order—do not appear.